bradparks/bradparks.github.io/source/index.md

 But we want to show her just how special she is, and how much she means to those around her.

-***To do this, we'd like to help her celebrate by getting 70 people to each write her a special note for her birthday!***
+***To do this, we'd like to help her celebrate by getting at least 70 people to write her a special card/note/letter for her birthday!***

-We’re going to take all these cards, put them together in a hand crafted recipe box, wrap them with a beautiful bow and card, and give them to her on her birthday!
+We’re going to take all these cards, put them together in a hand crafted box, wrap them with a beautiful bow, and give them to her on her birthday!

 ### Now of course we want to keep this a secret - so DON'T tell her ;-)

-### Who should write the notes?
+### Who should write the cards?
 Anyone!
 - Anyone that has either meant something to her, or she's meant something to them.
 - A kid she taught in school.
 - A friend she knew in high school, a childhood friend - Anyone!